arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 $$

 and after expanding the $$\det$$ one proves the original equation.
-Proof is "symmetric" yet still "basic".
+The proof is "symmetric" yet still "basic".

 Now let me discuss another problem of partial derivatives: they are bulky to write (even on paper, and even more so in latex).

 ### How a math. physicist would write partial derivatives

-In mathematical physics (more of math branch rather than physics) it is somewhat common to use notation with lower indices, for example:
+In mathematical physics (more of a math branch rather than physics) it is somewhat common to use notation with lower indices, for example:

 $$
 u_x = \frac{\partial u}{\partial x}|_{y} \qquad u_y = \frac{\partial u}{\partial y}|_{x}
 $$

 Noticed something?
-Constant clause disappears.
+The constant clause disappears.
 One soon gets skilled in manipulating derivatives:
 $$
 u_\phi = u_x x_\phi + u_y y_\phi
 $$ etc, etc

-Let's rewrite one more approach from comments.
+Let's rewrite one more approach from the comments.
 Let's assume that surface is defined as $ f(u, v, w) $.

 $$
 0 = df   = f_u du + f_v dv + f_w dw